krisstakos/Hoverboard-Firmware-Hack-Gen2.1/README.md

 #### Flashing
 The firmware is built with Keil (free up to 32KByte).
 To build the firmware, open the Keil project file which is includes in repository.
 Right to the STM32, there is a debugging header with GND, 3V3, SWDIO and SWCLK.
 Connect GND, SWDIO and SWCLK to your SWD programmer, like the ST-Link found on many STM devboards.

 - If you never flashed your mainboard before, the controller is locked.
-To unlock the flash, use STM32 ST-LINK Utility or openOCD. [here](https://github.com/EFeru/hoverboard-firmware-hack-FOC/wiki/How-to-Unlock-MCU-flash)
+To unlock the flash, use STM32 ST-LINK Utility or openOCD. [instructions here](https://github.com/EFeru/hoverboard-firmware-hack-FOC/wiki/How-to-Unlock-MCU-flash)
 - To flash the STM32, use the STM32 ST-LINK Utility as well, ST-Flash utility or Keil by itself.
 I was also having 100% success rate with platform.io project from [here](https://github.com/EFeru/hoverboard-sideboard-hack-GD) just for uploading.
 You have to rename the output file *.axf to **firmware.elf** and move/copy it to the platform.io project, then upload.
 Bonus: I've included **rename.bat** which will rename and move your output file, but you have to specify the right paths.
 - Hold the powerbutton while flashing the firmware, as the controller releases the power latch and switches itself off during flashing